JohnGreening/PogoPaul/README.md

 The result is "Pogo Paul", a homage to Paul's work but with my own slant.

-Written entirely in Spectrum Next Z80 on the excellent ODIN assembler/compiler.
-Thanks Matt Davies !
+Written entirely in Spectrum Next Z80N

 Thanks to all those that have answered my daft questions on here and other forums and who have provided tutorials and the like.
 I would have given up ages ago without this help.